PaulGueneau/django_blog/README.md

-## A full-featured blog application built with Django that allows users to create, edit, and interact with blog posts.
+## A featured blog application built with Django that allows users to create, edit, and interact with blog posts.

 *Features*